Pub waste management

 Food waste

-Food waste in pubs comprises food scraps, leftovers, and spoiled items generated during food preparation and serving, including unused vegetable peels, trimmings, uneaten customer plates, and expired perishable items.
+Food waste in pubs includes vegetable peels, trimmings, uneaten customer leftovers, and expired perishable ingredients.

 <h3>General waste</h3>